Salil-alpha/test_for_ssh_connect/README.md

 alright, i get you know
 and perhaps this 3rd edit from git VCS is gonna be error free, as per my thinking
 ##signing off from Git VCS

+fine i get it
+got fluency from Git VCS
+##pull this from Git VCS
+##over and out from Git Interface